 Neutron generator applications

 Our fusion systems provide a critical source of neutron radiation for ensuring the safety of critical products in the aerospace industry and for producing the diagnostic and therapeutic radioisotopes that enable potentially lifesaving treatment.
-As we continue to work on improving and refining our fusion systems, we believe that our technology could also be utilized in many other practical applications in the future that will improve human life, including the potential development and commercialization of safe, clean, cost-effective fusion energy.
+Our neutron sources have applications in neutron activation analysis, materials analysis, advanced industrial inspection, and more.
+As we continue to work on improving and refining our fusion systems, we believe that our technology for producing neutrons could also be utilized in many other practical applications in the future that will improve human life, including the potential development and commercialization of safe, clean, cost-effective fusion energy.

 Neutron generators for sale

 SHINE designs and manufactures intermediate- and high-yield neutron generators.
-Our neutron generators are compact, with small footprints and high neutron yields ideal for industrial materials testing methods such as neutron radiography and radiation survivability testing.
+Our neutron generators are compact, with small footprints and high neutron yields ideal for industrial materials testing methods such as neutron radiography, materials analysis, and radiation survivability testing.
 Our neutron generators can be installed onsite, providing unlimited access to neutron radiation and reducing the need for third-party neutron sources such as reactors.